TanStack/query/README.md

 - `mutationFn: Function(variables) => Promise`
   - **Required**
   - A function that performs an asynchronous task and returns a promise.
-- `refetchQueries: Array<QueryKey>`
+- `variables: any`
   - Optional
+  - The variables object to pass to the `mutationFn`.
+- `onSuccess: Function(data) => Promise | undefined`
+  - Optional
+  - This function will fire when the mutation is successful and will be passed the mutation's result.
+  - If a promise is returned, it will be awaited and resolved before proceeding
+- `onError: Function(err) => Promise | undefined`
+  - Optional
-  - When the mutation succeeds, these queries will be automatically refetched.
+  - This function will fire if the mutation encounters an error and will be passed the error.
-  - Must be an array of query keys, e.g. `['todos', ['todo', { id: 5 }], 'reminders']`.
+  - If a promise is returned, it will be awaited and resolved before proceeding
+- `onSettled: Function(data, error) => Promise | undefined`
+  - Optional
+  - This function will fire when the mutation is is either successfully fetched or encounters an error and be passed either the data or error
+  - If a promise is returned, it will be awaited and resolved before proceeding
-- `refetchQueriesOnFailure: Boolean`
+- `throwOnError`
   - Defaults to `false`
-  - Set this to `true` if you want `refetchQueries` to be refetched regardless of the mutation succeeding.
+  - Set this to `true` if failed mutations should re-throw errors from the mutation function to the `mutate` function.
 - `useErrorBoundary`
   - Defaults to the global query config's `useErrorBoundary` value, which is `false`
   - Set this to true if you want mutation errors to be thrown in the render phase and propagate to the nearest error boundary
-- `throwOnError`
-  - Defaults to `true` (but will be `false` in the next major release)
-  - Set this to `true` if failed mutations should re-throw errors from the mutation function to the `mutate` function.
-- `variables: any`
-  - Optional
-  - The variables object to pass to the `mutationFn`.
-- `updateQuery: QueryKey`
-  - Optional
-  - The query key for the individual query to update with the response from this mutation.
-  - Suggested use is for `update` mutations that regularly return the updated data with the mutation.
-This saves you from making another unnecessary network call to refetch the data.
-- `waitForRefetchQueries: Boolean`
-  - Optional
-  - If set to `true`, the promise returned by `mutate()` will not resolve until refetched queries are resolved as well.

 ### Returns

-- `mutate: Function(variables, { updateQuery })`
+- `mutate: Function(variables, { onSuccess, onSettled, onError, throwOnError, })`
-  - The mutation function you can call with variables to trigger the mutation and optionally update a query with its response.
+  - The mutation function you can call with variables to trigger the mutation and optionally override the original mutation options.
 - `status: String`
   - Will be:
     - `loading` if the mutation is currently executing.